-- Students are required to do the following:

-- Fulfill all WCCCD admission requirements

-- Successfully complete a minimum of 12 college credits with a "C" or better and/or COMPASS scores that fulfill program requirements.

-- Declare intent to enter the Emergency Medical Technology on the WCCCD Application for Admission.

-- Must be 18 years of age or older.

-- Must complete physical exam and other health requirements.

-- Complete and pass background check.
+- Fulfill all WCCCD admission requirements - Successfully complete a minimum of 12 college credits with a "C" or better and/or COMPASS scores that fulfill program requirements. - Declare intent to enter the Emergency Medical Technology on the WCCCD Application for Admission. - Must be 18 years of age or older. - Must complete physical exam and other health requirements. - Complete and pass background check.

-Students must complete all course work with a grade of "C" or better to meet graduation requirements.
+• Students must complete all course work with a grade of "C" or better to meet graduation requirements.